timmonfette1/iptool-ffi/README.md

 ### Javascript
 `make js-build`<br />
 Will compile the FFI and build the Node.js library in the resulting "lib/" directory.

+### Perl
+`make pl-build`<br />
+Will compile the FFI and build the Perl library in the resulting "lib/" directory.<br />

+This perl module uses the FFI::Platypus module to call the FFI.
+You can read about it [here](https://metacpan.org/pod/FFI::Platypus).<br />
+The makefile will install this for you, assuming you have sudo permissions on the machine you're building this on.
+It will install it using the following two commands:<br />
+`$ sudo cpan App::cpanminus` to install "cpanm".<br />
+and<br/>
+`$ sudo cpanm FFI::Platypus` to install the module.<br />

 Examples
 -------------